Star Jumps: Explosive Full-Body Cardio Move

 Star jumps are often called the plyometric version of jumping jacks β€” and that distinction matters.
 A jumping jack can be performed at low intensity as a gentle warm-up movement.
 A star jump, by definition, demands maximum explosive effort on every repetition: a genuine push-off from both feet, a full extension of arms and legs at the apex, and a controlled landing that absorbs the impact of returning body weight.
 The full pattern β€” load, explode, extend, absorb β€” trains fast-twitch muscle fiber recruitment, reactive power, coordination, and cardiovascular capacity within a single movement that requires no equipment and minimal space.

 The plyometric classification matters because it determines how star jumps should be trained.
 Plyometric exercises work through the stretch-shortening cycle: a brief pre-stretch (the loading dip) followed by a rapid, explosive concentric contraction (the jump).
-This pattern trains the muscles and nervous system to generate force faster, which translates to athletic performance improvements in running, jumping, and directional change.
-Garber et al. (2011, PMID 21694556) at the ACSM classify vigorous-intensity exercises at β‰₯6 METs.
-Star jumps performed at full effort sit at approximately 7.7 METs according to Ainsworth et al. (2011, PMID 21681120) β€” firmly in the vigorous category.
+This pattern trains the muscles and nervous system to coordinate a quick push-off and controlled landing, which carries over to running, jumping, and directional change.
+Garber et al. (2011, PMID 21694556) classify vigorous-intensity exercise at β‰₯6 METs in the ACSM position stand.
+The Compendium does not assign star jumps their own MET line, but Ainsworth et al. (2011, PMID 21681120) list vigorous calisthenics that include jumping jacks, making that category the closest proxy for full-effort star jumps.

 The contrarian observation: star jumps are frequently performed with insufficient explosion and poor landing mechanics, making them simultaneously less effective as a training stimulus and more stressful to the joints than necessary.
 Many practitioners turn them into slow, low-amplitude jumping jacks rather than genuine plyometric movements.
 This guide provides the technical framework to perform star jumps as the explosive, demanding exercise they are intended to be β€” with the landing mechanics that make high-volume training safe and sustainable.